qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

     - for qubit 1: [4.8 GHz, 5.2 GHz]
     - for qubit 2: [5.8 GHz, 6.2 GHz]

-It is possible to define and executes multiple sweepers at the same time.
+It is possible to define and executes multiple sweepers at the same time, in a nested loop style.
 For example:

 .. testcode:: python